 • stretch to the point of tension but never pain.

-Assisted stretching therapy can provide a number of benefits for the body, including:
+Assisted stretching therapy can provide some benefits for the body, including:

-Improved flexibility and range of motion: Through regular stretching, the muscles and joints can become more pliable, allowing for greater ease of movement and reduced risk of injury.
+Improved flexibility and range of motion: Regular stretching allows the muscles and joints to become more pliable, allowing for greater ease of movement and reduced risk of injury.